PipedreamHQ/pipedream/docs/docs/pricing/README.md

 - \$20 for the 200,000 [additional billable invocations](#additional-billable-invocations), paid at the start of the next billing period.

 See [when we invoice](#when-am-i-invoiced-billed-for-paid-plans) for more information on your billing schedule.

+### Professional Tier Support options

+Users on the Professional Tier have access to both email and community support, on Github Discussions and Slack.
+[Visit out Support page](https://pipedream.com/support) for more information.

 ## Team / Enterprise Tiers